pygfx/pygfx/docs/guide.rst

 any good artist, a `Renderer` is never seen without its `Canvas`, so to create a `Renderer` we also need to create a `Canvas`::

-    # @almarklein: Can we provide a more meaningful example
     import pygfx as gfx
     from wgpu.gui.auto import WgpuCanvas